ozgurtt/Birdu/README.md

 rm -rf ~/Documents/cordova-birdu/www #delete current Cordova 'www' files cp -r ~/Documents/birdu/dist ~/Documents/cordova-birdu/www #copy game files to old 'www' directory location cordova build

+#plug in your Android phone ( with USB debugging and non-Play store apps allowed), and wait for a pop-up that says that you trust this computer

+cordova run android
 ```